-The Law Offices of Ogle, Elrod & Baril, PLLC understand the difficulties you may have recovering from a spinal cord injury caused by someone else’s negligence.
+The OEB Law, PLLC understand the difficulties you may have recovering from a spinal cord injury caused by someone else’s negligence.
 If you have a viable case, we can help you pursue compensation for this serious disability that could possibly cost you thousands of dollars in medical care.

 You may be eligible to recover compensation for your medical bills, lost wages, pain and suffering, and other damages from the party that caused your injury.
 We can handle all aspects of your case and communicate with the other party’s insurance company on your behalf.
 A spinal cord lawyer in Corryton may be able to help.

 Before we begin our investigation of your case, we would like details about the event that caused your spinal cord injury.